> Folk Music > Songs > The Moss o Burreldale

 Composed by George Morris of Oldmeldrum around 1930.
 Geordie and his brother in law Willie Kemp were responsible for composing many of the later bothy ballads or cornkisters and their recordings of the songs issued as 78s and easily available printed song booklets ensured their wide popularity.

-Jim Reid sang Upon the Moss o Burreldale with different verses in 1984 on his Springthyme album I Saw the Wild Geese Flee.
-His sleeve notes commented:
+Jim Reid sang a different Upon the Moss o Burreldale in 1984 on his Springthyme album I Saw the Wild Geese Flee.
+His album’s notes commented:

 Very much a song of travelling folk, Jim learned this from the traditional singer the late Christina Stewart at a ceilidh in her house in Fetterangus.
 Jane Turriff, the well known ballad singer, is Christina Stewart's daughter.

-Steve Byrne sang The Moss o Burreldale in 2015 on Malinky's CD Far Better Days.
-Their liner notes commented:
+Steve Byrne sang The Moss o Burreldale in 2015 on Malinky’s CD Far Better Days.
+He noted:

 From the singing of Jim Reid, who got the song from Christina Stewart of Turriff, this is one of two songs called The Moss o Burreldale.
 The other version is more comical written for the stage by bothy balladeer G.S.
 Morris, made famous by Jimmy McBeath (although he also sang this one).
 While it has been the source of some dispute down the years, there is a peat moor named Burreldale Moss on the edge of Bourtie parish, a few miles northeast of Inverurie, Aberdeenshire.